akash9m/deck-cards/README.md

-# Deck Cards
+# Deck suits

-**`deck-cards`** is a simple, customizable React library for rendering card components.
+**`deck-suit`** is a simple, customizable React library for rendering card components.
 The library provides a `Card` component to display standard playing cards and a `BackCard` component for displaying the back of cards.
 It is lightweight, styled using Tailwind CSS and JavaScript, and designed for flexibility.

 ---